lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/db-intro.md

 - database
 ---

 Most commands will need to read data from or save data to the database.
-Ares uses an off-the-shelf database tool called Redis, but you won't interact with the database directly.
+Ares uses an off-the-shelf database server called Redis, but you won't interact with the database directly.
 There are no SQL queries to write or anything like that.
 The [Ohm](http://ohm.keyvalue.org/) database library lets you interact with the database using Ruby code.

 Diving deep into the database is beyond the Quickstart Tutorial.
 This is just a quick overview.
 There's a separate  [database tutorial](/tutorials/code/database) for you in the Advanced Coding section if you want to learn more.